 - Preheat oven to 400 degrees.
 Peel and dice sweet potatoes into 1 inch cubes.

-- Add cubed sweet potatoes to a medium sized bowl and drizzle with 2 Tbsp olive oil, tossing to coat.
-Add 2 tsp BBQ seasoning and toss to coat again.
+- Add cubed sweet potatoes to a medium sized bowl and drizzle with 2 tablespoon olive oil, tossing to coat.
+Add 2 teaspoon BBQ seasoning and toss to coat again.

 - Spread seasoned sweet potatoes on a large baking sheet, taking care not to crowd the pan.
 Cook for 20-25 minutes or until just tender, stirring halfway through.